alphagov/verify-matching-service-adapter/verify-matching-service-test-tool/README.md

 ### Adding additional scenarios

-You can add or amend existing test scenarios in the `examples/match` and `examples/no-match` folders.
+You can add or amend existing test scenarios in the `examples/legacy/match` and `examples/legacy/no-match` folders.
+For the universal matching dataset, add or amend the test scenarios in `examples/universal-dataset/match` and `examples/universal-dataset/no-match`.

 Add any additional test scenarios as new JSON files within these folders.